woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 == Unreleased ==

+- Tweak: Remove deprecated use of Jetpack in shipping label banner. #5929
 - Fix: Undefined $collate variable when database does not have collation capability. #5992
 - Tweak: Remove visit_count from track, and update task count logic. #5996
 - Fix: Moved certified owner label for review to title. ##5877